 A loan defaulter is the one who fails to pay the loan EMIs and outstanding due amount, which should be paid by the borrower as per the loan agreement.
-Consider you have defaulted on a loan, what should you expect next?
-Basically, the financial institution by law can take necessary steps in accordance to the loan agreement and recover the borrowed amount.
+Considering you have defaulted on a loan, what should you expect next?
+Basically, the financial institution by law can take necessary steps in accordance with the loan agreement and recover the borrowed amount.
 But, even as a loan defaulter, you are entitled to a few rights.

-Below, we have discussed rights of a borrower and the steps a bank/NBFC can take to recover the outstanding amount.
+Below, we have discussed the rights of a borrower and the steps a bank/NBFC can take to recover the outstanding amount.

 - Right to Ample Notice

 Financial institutions have to follow a process when dealing with a loan defaulter.
 A default does not immediately deem you as a criminal or strip you of all rights.
 The rights of a loan defaulter make it necessary that the bank/NBFC gives you time to repay dues before deciding to repossess your assets to recover the outstanding amount.
 It is under the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interests (Sarfaesi) Act that banks initiate proceedings.

 - If your borrowing account is a non-performing asset (NPA) because the repayment is overdue by 90 days, then the lending institution has to issue a 60-day notice as a time to repay the said dues.